Verification Risk Tiers

 Routing

-Account isn't on Stripe → default flow
+Account has no tier set → default flow

 Pre-submitResult